We hope that this page will explain all your queries in relation to the Full Governing Body (FGB) of our school.

 Individual governors have no power or right to act on behalf of the governing body except where the whole governing body has delegated a specific function to that individual or where regulations specify a function is to be exercised in a particular way.

-We appreciate that this may sound daunting so we provide new Governors with Induction Training and have a governor mentor to assist new governors.
+We appreciate that being a governor may sound daunting, so we provide new Governors with Induction Training and have an Induction Governor to support new governors within the role.
 We also help organise training for all governors.

-If you have an issue to raise then please contact Mr John Cresswell via email at
+If you have an issue to raise, then please contact Mrs Louise Wood via email at

 Useful link to review the role of a Governor